Rhyanskipworth/For_Employers/SQL/README.md

 # INDEX
 ## Marvel RDBS Code
-Showcases fundamental RDBS design principles, DDL, and DML by creating a "Marvel" RDBS in SQL Server using T-SQL.
+This code showcases fundamental RDBS design principles, DDL, and DML by creating a "Marvel" RDBS in SQL Server using T-SQL.

 ## Queries for Reports
-Showcases query proficiency using AdventureWorksDB.
+This code showcases query proficiency using AdventureWorksDB.